ananyanijhawan/scavengAR/project-description-1.md

 ## Background Skills and Interest
 **Background Skills:** We have experience in full stack web development, machine learning, natural language processing, and mobile app development.

-**Interest:** We are interested in adding to our skillset and are looking forward to dabbling in augmented reality and diving into mobile app development.
+**Interest:** We are interested in adding to our skillset and are looking forward to dabbling in voice user interfaces and processing large datasets

-## Approach, Goals and Expectations
+## Approach, Goals and Expectations - TODO
 **Primary Goals**
 1. Develop a mobile application with an engaging scavenger hunt experience.
 2. Implement a login system and a database to enable storage of user and location-specific information.